I'm not a math guy.

 But for some, the match is obvious.
-My daughter, Leah, is much more single-minded in her approach to stock-picking -- she's a Rule Breakers girl, through and through.
-The oversimplified idea behind Motley Fool Rule Breakers is to examine companies that might not be a Big Deal yet, but could very well be someday.
-The newsletter service -- led by Fool co-founder David Gardner, the always-enthusiastic borderline zealot who sits two desks back over my left shoulder -- tries to identify companies with competent management, sound balance sheets, and above all, great ideas.
+My daughter Leah is much more single-minded in her approach to stock-picking -- she's a Rule Breakers girl, through and through.
+The oversimplified idea behind Motley Fool Rule Breakers is to examine companies that might not be a Big Deal yet but could very well be someday.
+The newsletter service -- led by Fool co-founder David Gardner, the always-enthusiastic borderline zealot whose enthusiasm carries through the halls of Fooldom (and sometimes requires headphones) -- tries to identify companies with competent management, sound balance sheets, and above all, great ideas.
 Not just great ideas, but ideas that have the potential to fundamentally move markets.
-These picks don't always make sense to the masses, but a few years ago, electronic trading platforms seemed like candidates for fraud and disaster.
-While David struck out with eSpeed's
+These picks don't always make sense to the masses.
+A few years ago, for example, Internet companies were avoided like the plague after The Great Bubble Burst of 2000, but David wasn't afraid to take a few swings at some of these out-of-favor stocks.
+While David struck out with Overstock.com's

-Of course, not all of the picks are going to prove David's visionary qualities that quickly -- and yes, I think it's safe to call someone a visionary if they invested in Electronic Arts, AOL, Dell, etc., etc., before those companies were the industry stalwarts they are today.
+Of course, not all of the picks are going to prove David's visionary qualities that quickly -- and yes, I think it's safe to call someone a visionary if he invested in AOL, Dell, etc., etc., before those companies were the industry stalwarts they are today.
 (And no, he's not looking over my shoulder right now.)
-Some of the industry rebels on the Rule Breakers scorecard might take years to grow into industry leaders, but they could make loads of money for the people who had the foresight to invest in them today.
+Some of the industry rebels on the Rule Breakers scorecard might take years to grow into industry leaders.

 Big returns require big ideas

 Granted, Starbucks is a pretty nice example, but it's exactly the type of disruptive, market-changing company that David and his team are scouting and recommending over at Rule Breakers.
 Full disclosure: This is the sales pitch portion of the program.
-But I only suggest you take a free, no-obligation 30-day trial because it makes sense.
+But I suggest you take a free, no-obligation 30-day trial only because it makes sense.
 I believe in Rule Breakers and all the other Motley Fool publications -- I wouldn't work here if I didn't -- and I believe a subscription will make you a better investor.
-For a limited time, if you do subscribe, you'll get a free copy of Stocks 2006: The Investor's Guide to the Year Ahead.
-I completely believe both will make you money.
+I completely believe it will make you money.
 Click here to learn more.

 Leah's already doing well on her Rule Breakers investments -- she's itching to buy a new tricycle, but I'm committed to teaching her the logic of a buy-and-hold approach -- but the best is still down the road.
 And you don't have to be a math or finance genius to figure that one out.

-This article was originally published on June 15, 2005.
+This article was originally published June 15, 2005.
 It has been updated.

 Roger Friedman is the managing editor of newsletters and the author of Nipple Confusion, Uncoordinated Pooping and Spittle: The Life of a Newborn's Father .
-He (and his daughter) own shares of Ballard and Vertex Pharmaceuticals.
-Fannie Mae is a Motley Fool Inside Value recommendation.
-Dell, Electronic Arts, and AOL (a division of Time Warner) are Motley Fool Stock Advisor recommendations.
+Roger owns shares of FuelCell but no other company mentioned.
+Fannie Mae and Dell are Inside Value recommendations.
+Dell and Starbucks are Stock Advisor recommendations.
 The Motley Fool isinvestors writing for investors.